spotinst/help/src/docs/ocean/tutorials/migrate-workload-via-ui.md

 ## Step 4: Start Migration

-1. After you have selected the relevant instances and decided on the migration scope and batch size, click Start Migration on the bottom right corner.
-A pop-up appears where you have a final review of the migration configuration.
+1. After you have chosen the relevant instances and decided on the migration scope and batch size, click Start Migration on the bottom right corner.
+A window appears where you have a final review of the migration configuration.

 <img src="/ocean/_media/tutorials-migrate-workload-03.png" />

-2. Click Start Migration to officially begin the migration process.
+2. Click Start Migration to begin the migration process.

 Once you have started the migration, you will have the option to stop it.
-However, workloads that have been migrated to Spot remain under the new instances which are managed by Spot.
+However, workloads that have been migrated to Spot remain under the new instances that are managed by Spot.
 This means that when stopping the process, Spot finishes scheduling all unscheduled pods of the current batch, and instances that were not drained yet become schedulable again.

 ## Step 5: View Workload Migration Dashboard